ajmaurais/peptide_analyzer/README.md

 ```

 * `data` has the program input files.
-* There are 2 subdirectories with python soure files.
+* There are 2 subdirectories with python source files.
-    * `complete` contains the working proigram described above.
+    * `complete` contains the working program described above.
     * `template` has the same structure as `complete` except the code in the body of functions has been deleted.
-* There are comments and docstrings in the `main.py`, `molecular_formula.py`, and `uniprot.py` files which describe what the code should do in each part.
+* There are comments and doc-strings in the `main.py`, `molecular_formula.py`, and `uniprot.py` files which describe what the code should do in each part.
 * Your task is to fill in the python code so the program will function as described.
     * For now, all the functions in the program you have to implement will raise a `NotImplementedError` if they are called.
     * You should delete that part when you fill in your own code.